 Rosacea is a common inflammatory dermatologic condition that affects the midface and eyes.
 [1, 2, 3, 4] Although the etiology of rosacea is not fully understood, an augmented response of the innate immune system and neurovascular pathways to certain triggers are considered to be major factors in the chronic inflammatory process associated with this condition.
 The nose, cheeks, forehead, chin, and glabella are the most commonly affected areas.
 Clinical features include flushing, telangiectasias, erythema, papules and pustules, and rhinophyma.
-More than 50% of patients with rosacea have ocular manifestations.
+More than 50% of patients with rosacea have ocular manifestations, and ocular findings may be the first manifestation of rosacea in some patients.

 See the image below.